By Louisa Fletcher, property expert

 Eventually though, not long after my thirtieth birthday, the time came for me to arrange a mortgage for the apartment I was buying at the time.

 My financial adviser recommended that as I lived on my own, it wouldn’t be a bad idea to put a couple of ‘safety nets’ in place.
-The first being to save a regular amount to build up a ‘rainy day’ fund, and the second was to take out an income protection policy, in the event of a ‘what if’ scenario.
+The first being to save a regular amount to build up a ‘rainy day’ fund, and the second was to take out Income Protection Insurance, in the event of a ‘what if’ scenario.